 According to our survey of 680 developers, the code review process had an overall positive impact on developer productivity which we discuss below.
-We find that code reviews increase code quality and developer productivity on several dimensions (for other information on our first set of developer survey insights see here).
+We find that code reviews increase code quality and software developer productivity on several dimensions.

 Step 1.
 Identifying the most important practice to improve code quality